dbieber/davidbieber.com/hugo/content/snippets/2021-01-25-notifications-in-roam-research.md

 (As an aside, being able to embed a tiny piece of my Roam graph in my blog would be super helpful.)

-Once Task B and Task C are done, you want to get notified so you can resume working on Task A.
+Once Task B and Task C are marked DONE, you want to get notified so you can resume working on Task A.

 #### Scenario 3, Topic Tracking: